orianarueckert/pygcc/CONTRIBUTING.md

 ### Fix Bugs

-Look through the Bitbucket issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-### Implement Features

-Look through the Bitbucket issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Look through the [Changelog page](https://pygcc.readthedocs.io/en/latest/changelog.html) for fixes or [see the relevant contact page](https://pygcc.readthedocs.io/en/latest/pygcc_overview.html#citation-and-contact-information-a-class-anchor-id-section-6-a).

 ### Write Documentation

 You can never have enough documentation!
-Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.
+Please feel free to contribute to any part of the documentation, such as the official docs,  or docstrings.

 ### Submit Feedback